Since 1944, we’ve delivered the best parts, service and people in the industry.

 In the early 1960s, Cosmo and his son George E. became the sole owners of the company and expanded into the air conditioning business.
 Less than a decade later, CPE was no longer just a supply house.
 The company grew rapidly as it built branch locations across Missouri and Illinois, joined key industry organizations and advanced further into the refrigeration market.
 In just twenty years, CPE became the leading refrigeration wholesaler in the St. Louis area.
 In 1989, George passed the company down to his seven children, with his eldest son George C. taking over as president and many of his other children occupying various positions.
 In 2019, Crescent acquired Dennis Company, expanding into Iowa and northwestern Illinois.

-Now with 18 locations across Missouri, Illinois, and Iowa, CPE serves more customers in more places than ever before, and we’re still growing.
+Now with multiple locations across Missouri, Illinois, and Iowa, CPE serves more customers in more places than ever before, and we’re still growing.

 Our Commitment To You